NSHWShadow/MidNightHub/README.md

 ## 📚 Libraries
 This project uses external libraries to improve the user interface and overall experience.

-- **RedzLib** — UI library used inside the project
+- **RedzLib** — UI library used in this project
 - Original library creator: **@tlredz**

 ---

 ## 🔄 Updates
-The hub may receive updates including:
+MidNightHub may receive updates that include:

 - New features
-- Performance improvements
+- Performance optimizations
 - Bug fixes
-- Game compatibility updates
+- Compatibility updates for games
-- UI improvements
+- User interface improvements

-Make sure you always use the **latest loader version** to avoid issues.
+To avoid issues, always make sure you are using the **latest loader version**.

 ---